JoshMerfeld/joshmerfeld.github.io/_pages/papers.md

 # <center> Works in progress </center>
 - - -

+**What can prices tell us about poverty?** with Bo Pieter Johannes Andree and David Newhouse.

 **Does the timing of the school year affect child labor decisions in developing countries?** with Alex Eble.